SM3 (hash function)

-ShangMi 3 (SM3) is a cryptographic hash function used in the Chinese National Standard.
+ShangMi 3 (SM3) is a cryptographic hash function, standardised for use in commercial cryptography in China.
 It was published by the National Cryptography Administration (国家密码管理局) on 2010-12-17 as "GM/T 0004-2012: SM3 cryptographic hash algorithm".

 SM3 is used for implementing digital signatures, message authentication codes, and pseudorandom number generators.
 The algorithm is public and is considered similar to SHA-256 in security and efficiency.
-SM3 is used with Transport Layer Security.
+SM3 can be used with Transport Layer Security although it is not enabled by default.